soudeepd/soudeepd.github.io/pages/research.md

 - [Mareeswaran M](https://www.linkedin.com/in/mareeswaran-m-671090b7/): Defended in March 2025, from the Finance & Accounting area at Indian Institute of Management Bangalore.

-Below is a list of students who are currently working on various projets in collaboration with me.
+Below is a list of students who are currently working on various projects in collaboration with me.

 - Subhrajyoty Roy: Currently a doctoral student at Indian Statistical Institute Kolkata.
 - Amrutha Seshagiri: Currently a doctoral student at Indian Institute of Management Bangalore.